uf2020/ccxt/Manual.md

 - OHLC(V) for charting
 - other public endpoints

-For trading with private API you need to obtain API keys from/to exchange markets.
-It often means registering with exchange markets and creating API keys with your account.
+For trading with private API you need to obtain API keys from/to exchanges.
+It often means registering with exchanges and creating API keys with your account.
 Most exchanges require personal info or identification.
 Some kind of verification may be necessary as well.

 If you want to trade you need to register yourself, this library will not create accounts or API keys for you.
 Some exchange APIs expose interface methods for registering an account from within the code itself, but most of exchanges don't.
 You have to sign up and create API keys with their websites.